Krunal-K-SimformSolutions/react-native-modal/README.md

 ### The StatusBar style changes when the modal shows up

-This issue has been discussed [here](https://github.com/react-native-community/react-native-modal/issues/50).
+This issue has ben discussed [here](https://github.com/react-native-community/react-native-modal/issues/50).
 The TLDR is: it's a know React-Native issue with the Modal component 😞

 ### The modal is not covering the entire screen